 Wellness Mobile

-Approval of meeting minutes:
+Approval of Septembermeeting minutes:

 David received a call from the VA and clarified that Heroes Home and Michael Kirk do not have a relationship with the VA formally or informally.

-Motioned to approve.
+Motioned made to approve and seconded.
+Motion carried unanimously

-Monthly reports: All in favor
+Monthly reports:

-Secretary’s Report: Minutes from the September meetings

 Treasurer’s Report: The Treasurers report

 Available Funds

 MVN – Lodging Account: $2,632.61, Operating Account: $12,106.74, Total: $14,739.35

+Motion made to approve the Treasurers Report was made and seconded.
+Motion carried unanimously.

 $1,000 in reimbursements on the way.

-VFW – There was some question about finances for a particular Veteran that was not homeless, but needed shoes/clothing.
-Jim had some understanding of other finances that others were not aware of and will be sharing some state documentation about how to get ahold of those funds for these cases for the future.
+VFW – There was some question about State and Federal funding for shoes and clothing to be provided at the Homeless Standdowns.
+The Federal funding was specifically for homeless veterans.
+The question was if the State Funding could be used for clothing for any veteran in need.
+At the Lewiston Standdown a particular Veteran who was not homeless, but needed shoes/clothing as looking for shoes/clothing.
+Matt Kennedy stated he would look at the language of the contracts providing the State funding to see if it was earmarked just for homeless veterans or not.

 Gift Card Tracking –

-We spend a substantial amount on gift cards right not, but the tracking isn’t going well so far.
+We spend a substantial amount on gift cards and are now starting to track the gift cards to specific veterans.
+The tracking system is new and is definitely work in progress.

-There is a tracker that’s sent to everyone with gift cards purchased, but Dave says he needs to tighten this up a bit better and to get a tracker to send along for case workers as well.

 If anyone is in talks with someone that may be interested in being the Treasurer for MVN, this would be a great relief!

 Unfinished Business: